19hours/sg-statutes/Acts/Residential Property Act.md

 (3) Where any Deputy Controller or Assistant Controller of Residential Property is appointed, such Deputy Controller or Assistant Controller of Residential Property shall carry out the provisions of this Act, subject to the general or special directions of the Controller.

-(4) The Controller of Housing, the Comptroller of Property Tax appointed under the Property Tax Act [Cap.
+(4) The Comptroller of Property Tax appointed under the Property Tax Act [Cap.
 254. Cap.
 133. Cap.
 232], the Controller of Immigration appointed under the Immigration Act and any competent authority appointed under the Planning Act shall render all possible assistance and make available all necessary information to the Controller for the purpose of carrying out the provisions of this Act.

 []